 Whether you shower or bath in the morning, evening, or any other time during the day, everybody enjoys the feeling of hot water running over them.
 However, in 2014 the U.S. Department of Energy found that 9%-25% of the annual hot water created by water heaters in the average household is wasted, which means that large amounts of money is washed down your drain every time you have a relaxing bath or use your dishwasher.
-But never fear – we at Art Plumbing, AC & Electric have composed a few handy and easy tricks to help you stop your water heater burning through your cash.
+But never fear – we at Art Plumbing, Air Conditioning & Electric have composed a few handy and easy tricks to help you stop your water heater burning through your cash.

 Although many manufacturers set their water heater thermostats to 140ºF, most households only require hot water at 120ºF. i In fact, the Department of Labor, Licensing and Regulation recommends setting your water heater below 120ºF not only to save money, but also as a safety precaution to prevent scalding in households with young children.
 Lowering your water heater by just 10ºF can reduce your water heating costs by 3%-5%.